zensical/docs/docs/setup/repository.md

 #### `edit_uri`

-If you use a custom branch name or `docs_dir`, you may need to change the path component of the URLs within the repository.
+If you use a custom branch name or `docs_dir`, you will need to change the path component of the URLs within the repository.
 Zensical allows you to set `edit_url` to override the default behavior.
-The paths configured here will be appended to the `repo_url`.
+To form the URL, Zensical concatenates the `repo_url`, the paths configured here, and the path of the Markdown file in the `docs_dir`.

 === "`zensical.toml`"